 Coding takes place during the development stage.
 Developers construct your application’s code base, integrate it with third-party solutions, and implement specific features.

-Project monitoring and executing
+Step 4: Project monitoring and executing

-A “Minimum Viable Product” is first created (MVP).
+A “Minimum Viable Product” (MVP) is first created.
 With this useful product, you can actually collect market feedback.
 Based on input from the market, you will later improve the product and its features.
 The primary features at this level include sign-up and login, the dashboard where customers can manage their funds, chatbot integration, support for multiple payment processors, access to any kind of discount scheme or loyalty program you may be thinking about, among other supplementary features.

 In general, the integration of the elements that were mentioned during the discovery phase is what development entails.
 The development phase’s conclusion is the minimally viable product, or MVP.

-QA & Testing
+Step 5: QA & Testing

 Development and testing frequently work together.
 This includes comprehensive application testing to uncover problems that may interfere with app usability and any further changes you make to the app’s settings to enhance its functionality.

-Launch & Maintenance
+Step 6: Launch & Maintenance

 Your next objective in digital wallet app development should be to release your app and monitor user feedback and any future upgrades.
 To do this, you must pay attention to analytics, add new features, enhance existing features and the user experience, increase engagement by improving loyalty programs, offer customer assistance, and release version upgrades.